 - What has been your favorite role/project?
 And why?

 - What software/skills have made you successful in your role?

 - What are your recommendations for someone looking to go into this field?

-Throughout the duration of your internship become a knowledge sponge.
+A few more words of advice: Throughout the duration of your internship, become a knowledge sponge.
 Internships are amazing opportunities that offer you real-world experience and a better sense of direction in life.
 Network and set up a time to connect with other teams and leaders in areas that interest you.
 Take this opportunity to learn as much as you possibly can.
-Just remember – you are not expected to have the answers to everything.
+Just remember that you are not expected to have the answers to everything!
 It’s okay to not know how to do something and ask for help.